Who Do I Talk To?

 We have food pantries available on both campuses to help support the needs of our students.
-The Gettysburg food pantry is located in Valentine 413.
-The Philadelphia food pantry is in Wiedemann 113 and 114.
-Please contact Andrew Bergdahl (GB) or Courtney Smith (PH) with questions!
+The Gettysburg food pantry is located in Valentine and the Philadelphia food pantry in Wiedemann Hall.

 Some programs include a non-degree requirement for Spiritual Formation.
 Please see Dr. John Largen with questions about fulfilling this requirement.